The 2021 Homeowners' Tax Credit Application deadline was October 1, 2021. 2022 Homeowners' Tax Credit Applications are

-Homeowners who file and qualify by May 1 will receive the credit directly on their tax bill or as a credit certificate issued at the same time the property tax bill is mailed.
-Persons who file later up until the September 1 deadline will receive any credit due either in the form of a revised tax bill or a tax credit certificate to be used in payment of the bill.
+Homeowners who file and qualify by May 1 will receive the credit directly on their tax bill.
+Persons who file later up until the September 1 deadline will receive any credit due in the form of a revised tax bill.
 Applicants filing after April 15 are advised not to delay payment of the property tax bill until receipt of the credit if they wish to receive the discount for early payment offered in some subdivisions.
 A refund check will be issued by the local government if the tax bill was paid before the tax credit was granted.

 Whenever homeowners are found not qualified to receive a tax credit, they are informed in writing.
 The letter gives the reason for denial and what steps to take if further questions remain.
 The letter also explains how homeowners can appeal the determination of ineligibility to the local Property Tax Assessments Appeals Board.